Vodafone Egypt spending $1.25 billion on network upgrade

 Financing the planned investments will come from internal resources, Essam added.
 He did not give precise revenue figures for a company which has around 39 million subscribers.

-Investments would cover purchasing equipment, modernizing base stations and creating new coverage areas in Egypt, the most populous Arab country.
+Investments would cover purchasing equipment, modernising base stations and creating new coverage areas in Egypt, the most populous Arab country.

 "This is a huge investment in comparison to what we used to spend," said Essam, adding the emphasis would be on "capturing the data growth".

-Vodafone Egypt is also 45-percent owned by fixed-line telecoms firm Telecom Egypt (ETEL.CA).
-Egypt is finalizing the details of a long-awaited unified license which will allow firms to offer both mobile and landline telecommunications.
+Vodafone Egypt is also 45-percent owned by fixed-line telecoms firm Telecom Egypt.
+Egypt is finalising the details of a long-awaited unified licence which will allow firms to offer both mobile and landline telecommunications.

-Essam said Vodafone Egypt is interested in getting the Internet service offered under the unified license but has not decided yet if it needs the fixed line part.
+Essam said Vodafone Egypt is interested in getting the Internet service offered under the unified licence but has not decided yet if it needs the fixed line part.

 He seemed upbeat on the Egyptian economy, which has just started to recover from nearly four years of political upheaval, street protests and militant violence triggered by the 2011 uprising which toppled autocrat Hosni Mubarak.